Iceland (supermarket): Domestic operations

-Iceland

-Iceland has over 900 stores in the UK.
+Iceland has over 970 stores in the UK.

-Promotions

 In 2006, a policy of "round sum pricing" was introduced, with many products priced in multiples of 25p.

 2006 also saw a surge in home delivery promotion, which is now one of the main focuses of the company.
 When a customer spends £25 or more whilst shopping in-store, they have the option of free next-day home delivery, choosing from available timeslots.
 Customers can also shop online and receive free next-day home delivery when they spend more than £40.

 In October 2008, Iceland Foods launched the Bonus Card, a loyalty card and replacement for the original home delivery card.
 It allows customers to save money onto the card, with the firm putting £1 onto the card each time a customer saves £20, and gives occasional discounts, offers, and entry to competitions—including their main competition, in which each month one Bonus Card holder from every store wins the entire cost of their shop.

 The Food Warehouse

-In 2014, Iceland launched The Food Warehouse, a brand name used for their superstores.

-As of 2021, there are 140 locations of The Food Warehouse.
+In 2014, Iceland launched The Food Warehouse.
+These stores are typically larger than the main Iceland stores, sell bulk buying products and are usually in retail parks.
+In 2021, there were 140 locations of The Food Warehouse.
+In that year, The Food Warehouse was a priority in the Iceland Foods group because their stores had outperformed the Iceland stores.

+At first, The Food Warehouse was the brand for Iceland's larger-format stores but by 2025 they had become a separate chain within the Iceland Foods group.

 Swift

 In April 2021, Iceland launched Swift, their brand of convenience stores.
+Five stores were opened under the Swift brand, the first converted from a former Iceland store in Newcastle-upon-Tyne and the other four in the London area.
+Soon after introducing an Iceland Local format for petrol forecourt stores, Iceland announced in July 2023 that the Swift-branded stores would be scrapped, with four of the stores closed entirely, their staff transferred to other nearby Iceland stores, and one reformatted to the Iceland identity.